ingadhoc/account-invoicing/account_invoice_move_currency/README.rst

 =============================

-This module extends the functionality of account invoice to allows force the seat on an invoice generated save the data in another currency.
-This module adds funcionality to save the secondary currency in the wizard "change" that introduce the module "Account Usability"
+This module extends the functionality of account invoice to allows force the journal entries on an invoice generated save the data in another currency.
+This module adds funcionality to save the secondary currency in the wizard "change" that introduce the module "Account Ux"

 Installation
 ============